COVID-19 Preparedness and Response

 In addition, the Ohio Department of Health has established a Call Center, staffed by licensed nurses and infectious disease experts to answer questions regarding COVID-19 every day, 9 a.m.-8 p.m.
 Call 1-833-4-ASK-ODH (1-833-427-5634).
 The Union County Health Department will also be issuing community updates via www.uchd.net and the Union County Health Department’s Facebook Page.

-Please refer to this section for the latest information on school events and travel.
+Please refer to this section for the latest information relative to school departments, events, facilities and travel.
 We will update our district through email, our school website, social media and app alerts of any changes in school events as soon as changes are made.

 We want to provide clarity since there have been questions about campus use.
 Our campus is closed for student activities.
 There should not be gatherings of students on campus for any reason.
 This includes athlete-organized practices or club meetings.
 By practicing the measures implemented by the Governor, we hope we will be able to return to normal practices in the near future.
 We are operating with an abundance of caution for the duration of the extended closure.